BiDAlab/IFBiD/README.md

 #

 # Databases for Inference-Free Bias Detection (IFBiD)
-The Databases contain 84K TF-Keras models for the digit and gender classification tasks, with their parameters stored in .h5 file format.
+The Databases contain 84K TF-Keras models for the digit (DigitWdb) and gender (GenderWdb) classification tasks, with their parameters stored in .h5 file format.

 ## DigitWdb and GenderWdb Databases